Azure/azure-quickstart-templates/101-automation-with-modules-and-runbook-execution/README.md

 ## What is unique about this concept

-This templates describes how we can update the needed modules automatically that we need to schedule and run a runbook.
+This templates describes how we can update the required modules to schedule and run a runbook, automatically.
- It does not uses runasaccount to authenticate runbook to execute runbook code.
-It asks azure portal email and password from the user and uses these credentials to authenticate the runbook.
+ It does not use RunAsAccount to authenticate runbook to execute runbook.
+It asks Azure portal email and password from the user and uses these credentials to authenticate the runbook.
-The runbook is powershell runbook having powershell script to register an application into active directory and automatically updating the settings of a web application (can be used in other application).
+This is powershell runbook that registers an application into active directory and automatically updates the settings of a web application.

-This template is useful if someone want to deploy any application to azure marketplace as managed application and want to manage azure resource using some application(it may be rest api code or any sdk) with dynamically creating the service principal.
+This template is useful if you want to deploy any web application to Azure marketplace as managed application and want to manage Azure resources using this application(it may be rest api code or any sdk) with dynamically creating the service principal.